GaijinEntertainment/DagorEngine/_docs/source/assets/lighting/photometric_lights.md

 ## Limitations of IES

-It’s important to understand that a single IES profile cannot perfectly recreate the complex light pattern of multi-source or surface-based lights.
+It's important to understand that a single IES profile cannot perfectly recreate the complex light pattern of multi-source or surface-based lights.
 The light always radiates from a single point, not from multiple sources or an area.
 For instance, representing a wall sconce with many small bulbs using a single IES